Varshil25/Salon_Management_System/README.md

 [Shear Brilliance Customer](https://shear-brilliance-web-lvqt.onrender.com)

 ## Overview
-Shear Brilliance Admin Panel is a web-based administration interface for managing a salon management system.
-This platform provides salon administrators with tools to manage appointments, staff, services, and other salon operations.
+The Shear Brilliance Admin Panel is a web-based administration interface designed to manage the operations of a salon management system.
+It provides the salon administrators with tools to manage appointments, staff, services, and other salon operations.

 ## Features
 - 🔐 Secure Authentication System